bazel-contrib/rules-template/README.md

 Ready to get started?
 Copy this repo, then

+1. search for "com_myorg_rules_mylang" and replace with the name you'll use for your workspace
-1. search for "myorg" and "mylang" and replace these
+1. search for "mylang" and replace with the language/tool your rules are for
+1. rename directory "mylang" similarly
+1. run `pre-commit install` to get lints (see CONTRIBUTING.md)
+1. if you don't need to fetch platform-dependent tools, then remove anything toolchain-related.
-1. delete everything above the SNIP.
+1. delete this section of the README (everything up to the SNIP).

 ---- SNIP ----